Dual Diagnosis Treatment Middletown, CT

 Rushford Center Inc Glastonbury Adolescent Program - 12.0 miles from Middletown, CT

-Rushford Center Inc Glastonbury Adolescent Program is a dual diagnosis treatment center in Glastonbury, CT that provides treatment for drug or alcohol use and mental health disorders that include borderline personality disorder as well as paranoid personality disorder.
+Rushford Center Inc Glastonbury Adolescent Program is a dual-diagnosis treatment center in Glastonbury, CT that provides treatment services for alcohol or drug addiction and mental health disorders that include panic disorder as well as antisocial personality disorder.

 Address: 110 National Drive, Glastonbury, CT 06033 in Hartford County